 - Have working smoke alarms on every level of the home.
-Test your smoke alarms at least once a month. -))) If the smoke alarm sounds, get out and stay out. - >>> Never go back inside for pets in a fire.
-Tell firefighters if your pet is trapped.
+Test your smoke alarms at least once a month. - ))) If the smoke alarm sounds, get out and stay out.

 NFPA Public Education Division • 1 Batterymarch Park, Quincy, MA 02169

 Pets and Wildfires